Automatically create cutouts and holes

 Based on these HWDrill shapes, the drill function creates the cut outs in all the parts with which they come into contact

 In the Para-Flex sample catalogs many parts contain drill shapes.
 They can be found when expanding a part (click on the plus sign in front of it).
-Look for a shape called HWDrill and if desired unsuppress it, they can be edited like every other IntelliShape in IronCAD.
+Look for a shape called HWDrill and if desired unsuppress it.
+The shapes can be edited like every other IntelliShape in IronCAD.

 Applying drills to parts

-To provide parts with drilling shapes, works easy and intuitive.
-For example use the standard Shapes catalog to drag a shape on the relevant Part and resize/reshape it as desired.
-Keep in mind that these shapes are IntelliShapes, so they’ll become a component of the Part they’re dropped on.
+Providing parts with drilling shapes, works easy and intuitive.
+Often the standard Shapes catalog is used to drag a shape on the relevant Part.
+This IntelliShape can be repositioned, resized and reshaped as desired.
+Keep in mind that these shapes are IntelliShapes, so they’ll become a component of the Part they are dropped on.

-Also the anchor of the IntelliShape has to point in the direction the cutter head will come from when drilling in real live.
+Also pay attention to the Anchor point of the IntelliShape, for easy CNC automation in the future.
+The long axis of the anchor has to point in the direction the cutter head will come from when drilling in real live.

 Tips